How people came to celebrate Juneteenth in the United States

 Learn more about the history of Juneteenth and what it represents for the descendants of enslaved people and others in the United States.

-PHILADELPHIA -- 2023 marks the 157th anniversary of Juneteenth, the holiday that recognizes the first day of freedom for enslaved Africans in Texas and commemorates the end of slavery in the United States as a whole.
+PHILADELPHIA -- The Juneteenth holiday recognizes the first day of freedom for enslaved Africans in Texas and commemorates the end of slavery in the United States as a whole.

 The Emancipation Proclamation issued by President Abraham Lincoln freed enslaved people in Confederate states in 1863.
 It was a measure meant to punish the Confederacy during the U.S. Civil War and did not cover enslaved Africans in border states.